pirlo47/Card-Matching-Game/README.md

 -Ensure that each pair of cards appears atleast twice

 2. Card Selection
-- Write tests for a func that handles selecting two cars, ensuring they're within boaunds and haven't already been matched
+- Write tests for a func that handles selecting two cards, ensuring they're within bounds and haven't already been matched
 - Test what happens when an invalid selection is made

 3. Card Matching Logic